 In order to be admitted, an application must be filed by around october 10.
 The exact date will be posted in june-july every year.
 If you do not find it here, go to the italian pages.
-For further informations, putative foreign students are strongly advised to contact the President of the the Degree Course, Prof. Fabio Canepa.
+For further informations, putative foreign students are strongly advised to contact the President of the Degree Course, Prof. Carmela Ianni.

 It is important to stress that most courses are given in italian.
 Therefore a good knowledge of italian language is necessary.
 Students who have obtained the B.S. abroad, must undergo a compulsory test to check their actual knowledge of italian.
 Although the knowledge of italian is not mandatory for master courses, if the test is failed, students will have the opportunity to attend a course of italian language, which is strongly advised.

 Students can choose between three different curricula:

 - Solid State Chemistry applied to Materials and Energy (SSC)